 The Thistle as Scotland’s national flower is usually associated with the country and many issues of Scottish origin or relationship.
-It cannot wonder, therefore, that it was adopted as one symbol for the Lodge and part of the name.
+It is little wonder, therefore, that it was adopted as one of the Lodge symboly and part of the name.
 The Thistle resembles very much a bud, even when it’s in full bloom.
 Below the obvious meaning as a national symbol it therefore is a picture of the hope of the Founder Members that the Lodge would flourish and develop into a strong community.

 Not everybody knows that “Saltire” means the diagonal cross of St. Andrew, Scotland’s sacred Patron.
 Especially foreigners are often puzzled although almost everybody recognizes the Scottish national flag which shows a white cross of St. Andrew - a Saltire - on blue ground.
 The flag was adopted as a national symbol approximately in the 14th century.
 Those related to seafaring will know that the same flag is used as the naval sign for “help”.
 Not a bad connection for a society which is devoted to Charity.